hallowelt/migrate-confluence/README.md

 ### Import into MediaWiki
 1. Copy the diretory "workspace/result" directory (e.g. `/tmp/confluence/workspace/result/` to your target wiki server (e.g. `/tmp/result`)
 1. Go to your MediaWiki installation directory
-2. Make sure you have the target namespaces set up properly
+2. Make sure you have the target namespaces set up properly.
+See `workspace/space-id-to-prefix-map.php` for reference.
+3. Make sure [$wgFileExtensions](https://www.mediawiki.org/wiki/Manual:$wgFileExtensions) is setup properly.
+See `workspace/attachment-file-extensions.php` for reference.
-3. Use `php maintenance/importImages.php /tmp/result/images/` to first import all attachment files and images
+4. Use `php maintenance/importImages.php /tmp/result/images/` to first import all attachment files and images
-4. Use `php maintenance/importDump.php /tmp/result/output.xml` to import the actual pages
+5. Use `php maintenance/importDump.php /tmp/result/output.xml` to import the actual pages

 You may need to update your MediaWiki search index afterwards.